 The Forerunner 245 will also show notifications from your smartphone, but unlike a bona fide smartwatch like the Apple Watch Series 5 or the Samsung Galaxy Watch 3, you can't reply, make phone calls or interact with an assistant like Siri.

-Forerunner 245 Music: Running features
+Forerunner 245 Music review: Running features

 If you have your phone with you during a run, Incident Detection and Assistance will let you use the Forerunner 245 to contact emergency services, and will send them your location.